 An assistantship is a form of work study for graduate students that typically awards a tuition waiver and stipend in exchange for part-time work.
 While departments and offices at the University of Tennessee offer a number of different types of graduate assistantships and associateships, SIS positions are Graduate Teaching Assistantships.
 Most SIS GTA positions are one-quarter or one-half time, meaning they require either 10- or 20-hours of work per week.

 What’s the “Award”?

-GTA’s offer a tuition waiver and monthly stipend.
-The quarter-time stipend is approximately $625.00 per month with payments occurring on the last working day of each month for the duration of the appointment.
+GTAs offer a tuition waiver and stipend.
+Quarter-time stipends are monthly with payments occurring on the last working day of each month for the duration of the appointment.
 Half-time GTAs’ stipend is roughly double the quarter-time stipend.

 In addition to the stipend, the graduate teaching assistantship provides a waiver of in-state or out-of-state maintenance/tuition fees for appointment term and, for on-campus students, health insurance benefits.
 (DE students are not eligible for student health insurance.)
 The assistantship does not cover the in-state or out-of-state charges for the programs/services fee, the health fee, the library fee, the facilities fee, the technology fee, or the transportation fee, the cost of books and materials needed for courses, housing, or graduation fees.
 The student is responsible for these costs.

 The School of Information Sciences (SIS) awards a limited number of graduate teaching assistantships (GTAs), typically to begin in the fall semester, to on-campus and distance education students.
 These opportunities are highly competitive.
 Applicants may indicate interest in a GTA position as part of the application process, and continuing students are invited to apply at the beginning of the spring semester for positions that will begin in the following August.